FMD supports the NCIA

 We are proud to display our membership in the National Cannabis Industry Association.

-The National Cannabis Industry Association (NCIA) is the only trade association in the U.S. that works to advance the interests of cannabis-related businesses on the national level.
+The National Cannabis Industry Association (NCIA) works tirelessly to advance the interests of cannabis-related businesses at a national level.
 NCIA was founded on the principle of power in numbers.
 Thousands of American businesses are involved the cannabis industry but without an organized trade association, their issues and concerns would go unheard in Washington, D.C.

 Home Page